The Importance of the Coffee Bloom

 There’s nothing complicated about getting your coffee to release the gas:

-- Put your freshly ground beans into your favorite pour over coffee maker.
+- Put your freshly ground beans into your favourite pour over coffee maker.

 - When your water is at the right temperature, measure out twice as much water (so for 25g of beans, 50g of water).